brandon-craig/amazonprep/python/trees/README.md

 ```

-Basic definition and function outlines for a BST Node in python that inherits from the `Node` class that was defined above.
+Basic definition and required function outlines for a BST Node in python that inherits from the `Node` class that was defined above.

 ```
 class BSTNode (Node):